AstroNvim/docs/docs/Configuration/v3_migration.md

 - `cmp` options table has been removed.
 Please see the updated [Customize cmp Completion Documentation](../Recipes/cmp.md) for the new way to extend the default configuration of cmp and running more `cmp` setup functions.

-- `mason-lspconfig`, `mason-null-ls`, and `mason-nvim-dap` has been removed, please use the new plugin notation for extending these options like adding custom setup handlers.
+- `mason-lspconfig`, `mason-null-ls`, and `mason-nvim-dap` options tables have been removed, please use the new plugin notation for extending these options like adding custom setup handlers.
 This is described in the [Extending Core Plugin Config Functions Documentation](../Recipes/custom_plugins.md#extending-core-plugin-config-functions).

 - `default_theme` has been migrated to a dedicated plugin that can be used outside of AstroNvim as well at [AstroNvim/astrotheme](https://github.com/AstroNvim/astrotheme).
 This can be customized and configured the same as any other plugin, check the README for details on the `setup` function.

-- The bindings in `cmp` to scroll the preview window for a completion item has moved to `<c-u>` and `<c-d>`
+- The bindings in `cmp` to scroll the preview window for a completion item have moved to `<c-u>` and `<c-d>`

-- `<leader>p` mappings for package and plugin management have been cleaned up to follow a common format amonst each other. `<leader>ps` is now for checking Plugin Status and `<leader>pS` is for syncing plugins.
+- `<leader>p` mappings for package and plugin management have been cleaned up to follow a common format amongst each other. `<leader>ps` is now for checking Plugin Status and `<leader>pS` is for syncing plugins.
 Mason mappings have been moved to `<leader>pm` and `<leader>pM` for Mason Status and Mason Update respectively.

 - The dashboard mapping has been changed from `<leader>d` to `<leader>h` for the "Home Screen"